 Job priority decreases whenever the project uses more core-hours than expected, across all partitions.
 This Fair Share policy means that projects that have consumed many CPU core hours in the recent past compared to their expected rate of use (either by submitting and running many jobs, or by submitting and running large jobs) will have a lower priority, and projects with little recent activity compared to their expected rate of use will see their waiting jobs start sooner.
 Fair Share contributes up to 1000 points to the job priority.
 To see the recent usage and current fair-share score of a project, you can use the command nn_corehour_usage.

 3) Job Age

 Job priority slowly rises with time as a pending job gets older - 1 point per hour for up to 3 weeks.

-This slightly favours jobs which request more CPUs, as a means of countering the inherently longer wait time necessary for a larger number of CPUs to become available.
+This slightly favours jobs which request a larger count of CPUs (or memory or GPUs) as a means of countering their otherwise inherently longer wait times.

 5) Project Allocation Class

 This depends on which "allocation class" entitles your project to use NeSI.

 It is possible to give a job a "nice" value which is subtracted from its priority.
 You can do that with the

 scontrol top <jobid> adjusts nice values to increase the priority of one of your jobs at the expense of any others you have in the same partition.

 Jobs with a priority of 0 are in a "held" state and will never start without further intervention.
 You can hold jobs with the command